Free Table of Contents Templates (for Microsoft Word)

 What is a Table of Contents?

-If a book, business proposal, business report, or publication is long enough to include chapters, then a table of contents will likely be included at the beginning of the book, report, or publication.
+If a book, business proposal, business report, or publication is long enough to include chapters, then a TOC will likely be included at the beginning of the book, report, or publication.

-The table of contents provides a sequential list of the book’s organizational structure, most commonly denoting the title, chapter number, and the starting page location.
+The TOC provides a sequential list of the book’s organizational structure, most commonly denoting the title, chapter number, and the starting page location.
 The chapter, page number, and title will help guide the reader in finding specific sections.

-Basically, the table of contents serves two main purposes; one is to provide the reader with a general overview of what is contained in the document and how the content is organized, and the other is to enable the reader to go directly to the specific section of an on-line document.
+Basically, it serves two main purposes; one is to provide the reader with a general overview of what is contained in the document and how the content is organized, and the other is to enable the reader to go directly to the specific section of an on-line document.

 Key Elements of a Table of Contents

-The table of contents is where one lists the chapters and major sections of their document, together with their page numbers.
-A clear and well-out table of content is very important as it indicates a quality paper is structured.
+The TOC is where one lists the chapters and major sections of their document, together with their page numbers.
+A clear and well-out table is very important as it indicates a quality paper is structured.

-The key elements that should be included in the table of contents are:
+The key elements that should be included in the TOC are:

 • The page titles